 Field name: umrn

-Source Data Element(s): [UMRN] - ePalCIS, PSOLIS, webPAS [Patient Identifier] - AOS
+Source data element(s): [UMRN] - ePalCIS, PSOLIS, webPAS [Patient Identifier] - AOS

 Definition: The same identifier retained by the hospital for the patient for all events within that particular hospital.

 Requirement status: Mandatory

 Data type: String

 Format: X[X(9)]

 Permitted values: Alphanumeric combination

-Alternate names for UMRN are patient or client identifier, and unit record number (URN).
+Alternate names for UMRN are patient or client identifier, and prefered number (URN).

-UMRN can be alphanumeric or numeric up to a maximum of 0 characters and must be a unique number for every patient in an establishment.
+UMRN can be alphanumeric or numeric up to a maximum of the characters and must be a unique number for every patient in an establishment.

-The year number should not form any part of the UNRN.
+The year number should not form any part of the UNRY

-The same patient identifier must be retained by the nospital for all admissions within a particular hospital.
+The same patient identifier must be retained by the hospital or all admissions within a particular hospital.

-UMRN A patient is admitted to a rehabilitation ward with a URN of L2309999.
-L2309999 A patient is transferred to a palliative care unit and assigned a URN of 21999.
-21999 https://meteor.aihw.gov.au/coment/index.phtml/itemId/290046
+UMRN A patient is admitted to a rehabilitation vard with aDMRN of L2309999.
+L2309999 A patient is transferred to a palliative care unvand assigned a URN of 21999.
+21999